charlie4fun/gfk.github.io/documentation/releasing/contributions.md

----
-title: Accepting contributions
+# Accepting contributions
-author: OST
-date: 2017-08-30
-index: 5
-banner:
-  image: coding.jpg
-category: Releasing
----

 #### After your project is released you may wish to accept contributions from fellow Gfk colleagues or the wider open source community.
 This is highly encouraged and each individual project team decides on which contributions go into their project.

 ### Summary

-* Make sure all commits are signed
+* Make sure all commits are signed.
-* Make sure at least 2 GfK employees have reviewed the changes
+* Make sure at least 2 GfK employees have reviewed the changes.
-* Readme.md and Contributing.md are the 2 most important documents, make sure they are good
+* Readme.md and Contributing.md are the 2 most important documents, make sure they are good.

 ---